Are You Stupid Or Are You Dumb? Philadelphia 76ers Fan Dumps Popcorn On Russell Westbrook’s Head After He Suffered Ankle Injury

 “This was classless, unacceptable behavior, and we’re not going to tolerate it at Wells Fargo Center.
 We’re proud to have the most passionate fans in the country and the best home-court and home-ice advantage around, but this type of behavior has no place in our arena.”

-Russy shared his frustration in no uncertain terms in the post-game press conference.
+Russ shared his frustration in no uncertain terms in the post-game press conference.

+“To be blatanly honest, this s— is getting out of hand, especially for me,” Westbrook said.
+“The amount of disrespect, the amount of fans just doing whatever the f— they want to do — it’s just out of pocket,” Westbrook said.
+“There are certain things that cross the line.
+Any other setting … a guy were to come up on the street and pour popcorn on my head, you know what happens.”

 Lebron James had something to say about the incident as well.